Japan establishes expert panel to debate planned second tax rise

 Two economic advisers to the prime minister who are wary of raising the tax again, Koichi Hamada and Etsuro Honda, are also sitting on the panel.

-The other experts include business leaders, professors, economists, consumer representatives, labour unionists, and heads of local governments and agricultural cooperatives.
+The other experts include business leaders, professors, economists, consumer representatives, labor unionists, and heads of local governments and agricultural cooperatives.

 The panel meetings will be attended by Economy Minister Akira Amari, Finance Minister Taro Aso and Bank of Japan Governor Haruhiko Kuroda.